The Musketeer: Development

-Gene Quintano sold the film's script to Moshe Diamant, a producer at Mark Damon's Vision International, for $750,000 in 1992.
+Gene Quintano sold the film's script to Moshe Diamant, a producer at Mark Damon's Vision International, in 1992 for $750,000.
 Quintano aspired to direct the project, then titled D'Artagnan, himself.
 It was one of several Three Musketeers adaptations in the works at the time: others were being pitched at Columbia (by Damon's former Vision associate Jon Peters), Disney and Tri-Star.
 Eventually, the attention received by Disney's film put a damper on rival projects.
 Quintano's version was put on hold, and would later be revived at Vision's successor company, MDP (Mark Damon Productions) Worldwide.

-The project resurfaced in 2000 with Hyams (who had helmed two Jean-Claude Van Damme vehicles for Diamant) as director, and Mena Suvari and Gary Oldman (who had been approached for the 1993 version) attached to star.
-Michael Lonsdale was also in talks to appear.
+The project resurfaced in the press in the spring of 2000, with Peter Hyams—who had helmed two films starring Diamant's usual leading man Jean-Claude Van Damme—now directing.
+The swashbuckling tale's wire fu makeover was Diamant's idea too, as he had previously worked with Xin-Xin Xiong on Tsui Hark's two Van Damme vehicles, Double Team and Knock Off.
+Early coverage named Mena Suvari as the lead actress, but also mentioned Gary Oldman—who had previously been approached for the 1993 version—as a prospective co-star.
+Michael Lonsdale was in talks to appear as well.
 Ultimately the latter two did not participate.
-Catherine Deneuve was in negociations to star for several months, but only signed on shortly before filming.
+Catherine Deneuve was in negotiations to star for several months, but only signed on shortly before filming.

-The swashbuckling tale's wire fu makeover was Diamant's idea, as he had previously worked with Xin-Xin Xiong on Tsui Hark's Double Team and Knock Off, two films starring his usual leading man Van Damme.
-Xiong would work for Diamant on a few more Western films after The Musketeer.

-The film was originally announced under the banner of Behaviour Communications, the film branch of a Canadian multimedia conglomerate, into which producer American Mark Damon had merged his company MDP Worldwide in 1998.
+The film was originally announced under the banner of Behaviour Communications, the film branch of a Canadian multimedia conglomerate, into which Mark Damon had merged his company MDP Worldwide in 1998.
 But after another restructuring, the company changed its name back to MDP Worldwide in May 2000.
 The film was an international co-production between the United States, the United Kingdom, Germany and Luxembourg.
 It was part of a trio of films co-produced by MDP/Behaviour, Luxembourg's Carousel Picture Company and German tax shelter fund AppolloMedia.
-The others were FeardotCom and Extreme Ops (the latter of which Quintano helped write).
+The others were FeardotCom and Extreme Ops, the second of which Quintano helped write.

-While based on a French work, the film did not receive any subsidies from France's national film support fund, as it was viewed as a commercially-oriented production.
+While based on a French work, the film did not get any subsidies from France's national film support fund, as it was viewed as a commercially oriented production.
 It did, however, receive some from the regional governments whose territories were showcased in the picture.

-Despite interest from the local population, casting agents struggled to find suitable extras to portray post-medieval peasantry, as they found out that most modern inhabitants of rural Southern France lacked the rough facial features desired by the production, and looked too urban.
+Despite interest from the local population, casting agents struggled to find suitable extras to portray a bygone peasantry, as most modern inhabitants of rural Southern France lacked the rough facial features desired by production, and looked too urban.